 A Community Review Panel meeting will be held for major development proposals, masterplans, significant planning policy or guidance documents.
-Meetings will take place for schemes from outline design stage onwards, either at pre-application or application stage, so that the panel can provide advice to the scheme promoter and to Southwark Council.
+Review meetings will take place for from outline design stage onwards, so that the panel can provide advice to the scheme promoter and to Southwark Council.

-All members of the Community Review Panel, including the chair, will be invited to attend.
-Southwark officers and appropriate stakeholders / organisations may also be invited and asked to give their views after the scheme has been presented.
+All members of the Community Review Panel including the chair, will be invited to attend.
+Southwark officers and appropriate stakeholders may also be invited to attend and asked to give their views after the scheme has been presented.

 Community Review Panel meetings will usually take place at a stage when a client and design team have decided their preferred option for development of a site, and have sufficient drawings, models, etc. for a comprehensive discussion.
-There may be a second pre-application review to provide an opportunity for the panel to comment on more detailed design matters, before planning submission.
+There will often be a second pre-application review, to provide an opportunity for the panel to comment on more detailed design matters before a planning submission.

-The scheme will typically be presented by a member of the design team, normally the lead architect, following a brief introduction by the client.
-Presentations may be made with drawings and / or pdf or PowerPoint and models, as appropriate.
-At least one paper copy of the presentation should be provided, for ease of reference during the panel discussion.
-Individuals, with professional expertise relevant to the topic of the meeting, may be invited to provide facilitation or specific advice.
+The scheme will be presented by a member of the design team, normally the lead architect, following a brief introduction by the client.
+Presentations may be made with drawings or PowerPoint and models as appropriate.

-A typical Community Review Panel meeting will last 120 minutes: 10 minutes of introductions; 10 minutes briefing by planning officers; 30 minutes presentation by the design team; 60 minutes discussion; 10 minutes summing up by the chair.
+A typical Community Review Panel meeting will last 120 minutes: 5 minutes of introductions; 10 minutes briefing by planning officers; 30 minutes presentation by the design team; 5 minutes break; 60 minutes discussion; 10 minutes summing up by the chair.
+Large projects may be split into smaller elements for the purposes of review, to ensure each element receives a fair share of discussion time, e.g. schemes with several development plots.